sailepradh/nextflow_rnaseqfus/README.md

 # nextflow_rnaseqfus
-Fusion genes identification pipeline at center for molecular diagnostics
+Fusion genes identification pipeline at center for molecular diagnostics at Region Skane.
+Current version of pipeline uses fusion caller and Star fusion to identify fusion events in tumor samples for hematological and solid cancers.
+Active development is underway to remove artefacts with fusion events and additional new caller.
+New release of the pipeline are expected by the end of Septemeber.